rg12301/rg12301/README.md

 ### **What do I do and What I have done?**

-I am pursuing my Bachelor of Technology focused in Computer Science and Engineering from *JK Lakshmipat University, Jaipur*.
+I am pursuing my Bachelor of Technology focused in Computer Science and Engineering from JK Lakshmipat University, Jaipur.
 I am an intermediate developer skilled in Fullstack Development using Javascript and its frameworks(primarily React.js).
 My activities are much beyond my stream of education.
-I love playing outdoors, cycling and running(also swimming occasionally).
-I love connecting with people from varied fields, learn &collaborate & contributing in their work.
+I love playing outdoors, cycling, and running(also swimming occasionally).
+I love connecting with people from varied fields, learning & collaborating & contributing to their work.

-Web3 and blockchain is something which I can never get bored of and alway exited to talk about.
-Yes I am thrilled about it not just because its very interesting but because it belongs to my era.
-It is something I'll be story telling to my children.
-I have created two NFT projects(link below), participated in many global hackathons and cracked bounties.
+Web3 and blockchain are something that I can never get bored of and am always excited to talk about.
+Yes, I am thrilled about it not just because it's fascinating but also because it belongs to my era.
+It is something I'll be storytelling to my children.
+I have created two NFT projects and participated in many global hackathons to learn more and crack bounties.

 <br>